opendigital/smart-energy-game/tests/game.output.main.md

 <div class="container card-content">

 This concludes our game instruction, practice, and quiz.
 Now, you will play the energy conservation game.
+Please wait until the other players have completed the instructions and quiz.

 </div>